Capstone-Projects-2025-Spring/project-003-bioinformatics-chatbot/documentation/docs/requirements/features-and-requirements.md

 ### Features

 #### 1. Ask and Answer System
-- The system can allow users to ask and receive answers related to Bioinformatics topics from the chatbot.
+- The system can allow users to ask questions related to Bioinformatics topics from the chatbot.
-- The system can provide tutorials related to the question being asked, as provided by the admin.
+- The system can provide users with a relevant answer to their query.
 - The system can indicate when a question is unclear by responding with "I don't know."

 #### 2. Chat History